leozhangcs/leozhangcs.github.io/index.md

 <!--### Profile-->
 I am an [Associate Professor](https://experts.griffith.edu.au/41503-leo-zhang) in the [School of ICT](https://www.griffith.edu.au/griffith-sciences/school-information-communication-technology) and the Program Director for [Bachelor of Cybersecurity](https://www.griffith.edu.au/study/degrees/bachelor-of-cyber-security-1677), [Griffith University](https://www.griffith.edu.au/).
 Prior to joining Griffith, I was a faculty member in the [School of IT](https://www.deakin.edu.au/information-technology), [Deakin University](https://www.deakin.edu.au/) (2018-2023).
 I obtained my Ph.D. in 2016 from the [Department of Electrical Engineering](https://www.ee.cityu.edu.hk/) at [City University of Hong Kong](https://www.cityu.edu.hk/), where I later worked as a research fellow in the [Department of Computer Science](https://www.cs.cityu.edu.hk//) before commencing my academic career in Australia.
 My research spans a broad spectrum of cybersecurity, with a particular focus on Trustworthy Artificial Intelligence and Applied Cryptography.

 I am a core member of the [TrustAGI Lab](https://trust-agi.github.io/), whose goal is to endow machines with human-level intelligence while ensuring  trustworthiness and transparency.
-I am a member of IEEE and ACM, and an Associate Editor of [IEEE Transactions on Dependable and Secure Computing](https://www.computer.org/csdl/journal/tq) and [IEEE Transactions on Multimedia](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6046).
+I am a member of IEEE and ACM, and an Associate Editor of [IEEE Transactions on Dependable and Secure Computing](https://www.computer.org/csdl/journal/tq), [IEEE Transactions on Multimedia](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6046) and [IEEE Transactions on Cybernetics](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6221036).

 I am always actively looking for self-motivated students.
 Please email me your CV, transcript and english test score if you are interested in my research topics.
 Information about __Griffith PhD admission and scholarships__ can be found [here]({{site.baseurl}}/prosStudents).